-The Loan Agreement also includes subjective acceleration clauses that permit the lenders to accelerate the Maturity Date under certain circumstances, including, but not limited to, material adverse effects on a Company's financial status or otherwise.
-As of September 30, 2024, the Company is in compliance with all covenants in the Loan Agreement.
+The Loan Agreement also includes subjective acceleration clauses which permit the lenders to accelerate the Maturity Date under certain circumstances, including, but not limited to, material adverse effects on a Company's financial status or otherwise.
+As of March 31, 2024, the Company is in compliance with all covenants in the Loan Agreement.

-Interest expense was \$0.4 million and \$1.2 million for the three and nine months ended September 30, 2024, respectively, compared to \$0.4 million and \$1.2 million for the three and nine months ended September 30, 2023, respectively.
+Interest expense was \$0.4 million for the three months ended March 31, 2024, compared to \$0.4 million for the three months ended March 31, 2023.
 The initial effective interest rate on the Term Loans, including the amortization of the debt discount and issuance costs, and accretion of the final payment, was 11%.
 The components of the long-term debt balance are as follows: